 A zone log must be expected to contain more zones than those included in the COHIBA model.
 In Figure 8.6, we have depicted this situation.
-The figure shows nine zones and surfaces, but only four of these surfaces are of interest; the red surfaces labeled TA, TB, TC, and TD.
+The figure shows nine zones and surfaces, but only four of these surfaces are of interest; the red surfaces labelled TA, TB, TC, and TD.

-Figure 8.6.
-A simple set of zones with a zonation finer than the surface model.
+Figure 8.3.
+Zones where surface TB is erosive.
 The well points are given as green bullets.